Armored-22/GraveRejects/How To.md

 `.kit` - When kits are available <br>

 # Check file changes in GitHub
-*For this example we will use the "ServerGameSettings.json" file.*
+*For this example, we will use the "ServerGameSettings.json" file.*

-1) **First click on the "save-data" folder, in the red box.**
+1) **First, click on the "save-data" folder, in the red box.**
     > *Note that the middle section displays the latest file that was edited.*

 ![This is an image](https://github.com/Armored-22/GraveRejects/blob/main/Assets/How%20To/1.png)